 Certification: None Required

 All courses have associated test similar to that of the Scuba Diver Education Systems depicted here.
-Some come with a DVD or VHS that should be reviewed so ask your instructor for yours today.
+Some come with a DVD or eLearning that should be reviewed so ask your instructor for yours today.

 The PADI Scuba Diver Education System contains everything you will need to complete the Scuba Diver Course and kick-start your diving careers!
 Item includes scuba diver textbook, dive tables, log book and more.

-of those with high-functioning brain injuries or mild retardation.
+blind of those with high-functioning brain injuries or mild retardation.
 Students diving proficiency is based on their ability to assist another diver in the water.
 The program is developed in conjunction with the major training agencies and will follow their curriculum.
 Water skills then determine the level of the diver.
 Call (434) 955-0304 for more information today and get started on your adventure!

 HAS Open Water Certification